Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Cleveland played 10 games with more than 45.5 points scored, its current matchup's point total, last year.
+- Of 18 games last season, Cleveland played 10 with over 45.5 points scored, its current matchup's point total.

-- Chicago played eight games last year (47.1% of opportunities) in which the teams combined to score more than 45.5 points.
+- Chicago's games went over 45.5 total points scored in eight of 17 matchups last season.

-- The average total the Browns had set in matchups last year was 2.2 more points than this outing's point total.
+- The Browns' average point total in matchups last year was 47.7, 2.2 points higher than the total in this game.

-- Bears games in 2020 averaged an over/under of 44.8 points, 0.7 less than the point total in this matchup.
+- The average total for Bears games in 2020 was 0.7 less points than the point total of 45.5 in this outing.

 Browns stats and trends

-- The Browns covered the spread once last season (1-2 ATS) when playing as at least 7-point favorites.
+- The Browns covered the spread once when favored by 7 points or more last season (in three opportunities).

 - Cleveland's games went over the point total nine out of 16 times last season.